Parenting

 Basic Inner Struggle Faced by Parents

-There were many struggles present in the family during this phase, but the most important struggle faced by them was a loss of control.
+Studies show that parents often experience anxiety, self-doubt, and even grief as their children become more independent (Luthar & Cicciolla,2015).
+There were many struggles present during this phase, but the most important struggle faced by them was A loss of control.
 During childhood, parents mostly guide and make decisions for their children, but during this period, teens begin to make choices & decisions on their own.
-This role change can make them feel weakened and disappointed.
+This role change can make them feel weakened and disappointed

 Emotional Distancing is another key challenge also facing parents.
-Often, teenagers just want to establish their independent identity; themselves for this, they distance themselves from parents; however, this is a healthy change, but parents often feel left behind or rejected by this happening, especially when it is replaced by their previous closeness.
+Often, teenagers just want to establish their independent identity.
+For this, they distance themselves from parents; however, this is a healthy change, but parents often feel left behind or rejected by this happening, especially when it replaces their previous closeness.

-Life becomes full of misunderstandings because of the adolescent tendency to seek independence.
 Their communication shifts to confrontation and arguments, and many parents feel emotionally disconnected and disrespected, besides living under the same roof.
-This is called the Renegotiation of the parent-child relationship this phase, parents should avoid becoming an enforcing authority; rather, they have to deal with this situation with proper maturity to maintain a respectful and healthy connection among them.
+This is called Renegotiation of the parent-child relationship this phase, parents should avoid becoming an enforcing authority; rather, they have to deal with this situation with proper maturity to maintain a respectful and healthy connection among them.

 Read More: Why Confrontation Doesn’t Have to Be Scary—7 Ways to Make It Easier